glitchy-impostor/10piHacksPrj/readme.md

 All data used in this project is from is https://github.com/fivethirtyeight/data/tree/master/college-majors.

-Additions were made for top 5 colleges for each major to this data.
+Additions were made for top 5 colleges for each major to each college in this data.

 `index.js`
 - Node.js based Web server that reads and returns the economic data.